quiltdata/t4/docs/Technical Reference.md

       We recommend appending `-registry` to namespace you set in `QuiltWebHost`.
 For example, `catalog.foo.com` and `catalog-registry.foo.com`.
     * **SecretKey**&mdash;Used for session authorization.
 Provide a random value to this field (e.g. by running `uuidgen | sha256sum` in the command line).
     * **SentryDSN** &mdash; Set this field to a single dash: `-`.
-    * **Smtphost**, **Smtpassword**, **Smtpusername**&mdash;Log-in information for an SMTP mail server.
+    * **SmtpHost**, **SmtpPassword**, **SmtpUsername**&mdash;Log-in information for an SMTP mail server.
 These fields are necessary because the T4 catalog will need to send (very occassional) service emails on your behalf.
     * **Users**&mdash;Comma-separated list of ARNs of IAM users and/or IAM roles that will be able to perform searches in the bucket.

       Note that users with search access can see the entire contents of the bucket.
 Use with care.

-7. Click Next.
+8. Click Next.
-8. On the Options screen that follows, go to the "Termination Protection" section in "Advanced" and click "Enable".
+9. On the Options screen that follows, go to the "Termination Protection" section in "Advanced" and click "Enable".

     ![](./imgs/term_protect.png)

     This protects the stack deployment pipeline from accidental deletion.
 Click Next.

-9. On the confirmation screen, check the box asking you to acknowledge that CloudFormation may create IAM roles, then click Create.
+10. On the confirmation screen, check the box asking you to acknowledge that CloudFormation may create IAM roles, then click Create.

     ![](./imgs/finish.png)

     Click Create.

-10. CloudFormation typically takes around 30 minutes to spin up your stack.
+11. CloudFormation typically takes around 30 minutes to spin up your stack.
 Once that is done, you should see `CREATE_COMPLETE` as the Status for your CloudFormation stack.

     ![](./imgs/outputs.png)

-11. Select the stack and open the Outputs tab.
+12. Select the stack and open the Outputs tab.
 Copy the `CloudFrontDomain` value&mdash;this is your CloudFront origin.

-12. Set a `CNAME` record with your DNS service that points to your `CloudFrontDomain`.
+13. Set a `CNAME` record with your DNS service that points to your `CloudFrontDomain`.
 Double check that this the `CloudFrontDomain` value matches the `AllowedOrigin` value in the CORS policy you set in step 1.

 If all went well, your catalog should now be available and accessible.

+## Known limitations

+Some known limitations of the catalog are:

+* Supports only one bucket
+* Search is only enabled for *new objects* uploaded through the T4 Python API

 ## Federations and bucket config